carloshzoghbi/latam-bots/README.md

 ## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the - Shape PS-Team - Enterprise ##

+Please clone this REPO locally in order to follow the instructions.

 1. Advanced Bots

     Bot created using Puppeteer